 • The blackbar soldierfish is recognizable by its often bright red coloration on the back and sides of its body, and a broad, black bar running from slightly behind the eye to the top edge of the pectoral fin on either side.
 Its fins are red with white markings.

-• Its eyes are large which aids in finding prey at night.
+• Its large eyes aid in finding prey at night.

 Blackbar soldierfish are often seen swimming upside down near rocky and coral reefs throughout its range.